 What is a bone-anchored auditory implant?

-A bone-anchored auditory implant includes a titanium abutment, which is implanted in the bone behind the ear, and a sound processor, which is attached to the abutment and transmits sounds to the inner ear and hearing nerve using bone conduction.
+A bone-anchored auditory implant includes a titanium abutment, which is implanted in the bone behind the ear.
+A sound processor is attached to the abutment and transmits sounds to the inner ear and hearing nerve, using bone conduction.

-- Comprehensive audiologic diagnostic testing—Testing is performed to accurately judge hearing loss and to discuss the most helpful follow-up services and/or technology.
+- Comprehensive audiologic diagnostic testing: Testing is performed to accurately judge hearing loss and to discuss the most helpful follow-up services and/or technology.

-- CT scan
+- Computerized tomography (CT) scan

 In general, bone-anchored auditory implants are appropriate for adults and children with conductive or mixed hearing loss in one or both ears, or single-sided deafness (SSD).
-Absence of medical and radiological contraindications is required.
-Also important is desire to take part fully in the (re)habilitation process, family support, and a clear understanding of the benefits of bone-anchored auditory implants.
+It’s crucial you or your child take part fully in the (re)habilitation process, have family support, and a clear understanding of the benefits of bone-anchored auditory implants.

 How is a bone-anchored auditory implant different from a traditional hearing aid?

 A traditional hearing aid sends sound signals through the hearing system by a method called air conduction.
-This method may not provide enough amplification in cases of conductive or mixed hearing loss or single-sided deafness.
-A bone-anchored implant uses bone conduction to transmit sound signals using sound vibrations to the hearing organ.
+This method may not provide enough amplification in some cases of conductive or mixed hearing loss or single-sided deafness.
+A bone-anchored implant uses bone conduction to transmit sound signals using sound vibrations to the hearing ear.

 © Copyright 1995-2011 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 6/22/2011…#14794
+This document was last reviewed on: 3/27/2017…#14794